 - A system to moderate temperatures during winter and summer

-- A line of separation will protect your bird from people
+- A line of separation will protect your bird from unexpected visitors

 - Containment to protect your bird, its water and food from wildlife

-- Good biosecurity measures will help keep your birds from disease
+- Good biosecurity measures will help keep your birds protected from disease

 How do I keep the bird healthy?